 There are unique wedding venues available around the world, but consider what works best for your budget and guest list.
 Are you planning to stick close to home or does the idea of a destination wedding appeal to you?
 Start with a few cities that are special to you as a couple.
-Each will have its own offerings and special touches that will help make your wedding day remarkable.
+Whether it's a wedding venue in Minneapolis, MN or Los Angeles, CA each will have its own offerings and special touches that will help make your wedding day remarkable.

 Talk about your chosen cities and what you enjoy about each.
 Is the place you’re considering going to be easy for your wedding guests to travel to, or do you want an exotic getaway with only a few of your closest friends and family members in attendance?
 All of this factors into the final destination you choose, but start with the cities you love the most.

 Couples who want to find a unique wedding venue may be open to all scenarios.
 However, when you have a specific aesthetic in mind, it can help you narrow down your choices.
 For example, if both of you love the arts, then a museum gallery or sculpture park may draw your attention.

 Couples who enjoy rustic charm may want to find a barn, ranch, or other outdoor location with exposed brick to serve as the backdrop to their nuptials.
 With so many potential spaces available, starting with one or two style ideas helps you start your search and begin to eliminate those you don’t want, which is oftentimes as helpful as knowing which ones you do.